jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 #### Increase Selection Sort Efficiency

+So it appears that a swap happens even if it's not required.
 Let's first update our pseudocode with the changes.

 ```js